HuRuilizhen/HuRuilizhen.github.io/_posts/2025-10-16-windows-production-tools.md

 description: "Configuration of Windows Terminal with PowerShell and related tools"
 date: 2025-10-16
 feature_image: images/windows-terminal-configuration.png
-tags: ['windows', 'command-line-interface']
+tags: ['windows', 'configuration', 'command-line-interface']
 ---

 The most exciting part after getting a new machine is configuration!
 In this post, I will share my configuration of Windows Terminal with PowerShell, focusing on the appearance settings, package management tools, command-line tools, and editor settings.
 I will walk you through the process of setting up a beautiful and functional terminal experience on Windows, which will greatly enhance your productivity and coding experience.

 <!--more-->

 ## Table of Contents

 - [Installation and Startup](#installation-and-startup)
   - [Intalling Windows Terminal and PowerShell 7.x](#intalling-windows-terminal-and-powershell-7x)
   - [Windows Terminal Startup](#windows-terminal-startup)